Cranial-XIX/TRPO-and-its-variant/README.md

 # PyTorch implementation of TRPO

-This is a PyTorch implementation of ["Trust Region Policy Optimization (TRPO)"](https://arxiv.org/abs/1502.05477).
+Implementation of ["Trust Region Policy Optimization (TRPO)"](https://arxiv.org/abs/1502.05477) and variants having different constraints.
+Also implemented a version that estimate advantage values using neural net and optimize the objective directly.

-This is code mostly ported from [original implementation by John Schulman](https://github.com/joschu/modular_rl).
-In contrast to [another implementation of TRPO in PyTorch](https://github.com/mjacar/pytorch-trpo), this implementation uses exact Hessian-vector product instead of finite differences approximation.
+The code is mostly ported from [original implementation by John Schulman](https://github.com/joschu/modular_rl).